Willow Palisade: Design

 While the design of different parts of the palisade varied greatly, and changed with time, the palisades, according to the research of the modern geographer R.L.
 Edmonds, typically consisted of two parallel earthen levees 3 chi (just over 1 meter) high and wide, separated by a trench that was about 1 zhang (3.5 m) deep and 1 zhang wide.
 Rows of willow trees were planted on top of the levees, each tree's branches being tied to those of its neighbors.
 Certain sections of the palisades system coincided with the old (Ming dynasty) Liaodong Wall - the extension of the Great Wall of China meant to protect the Ming Liaoning from the Manchus - and there no willows needed to be planted.

 The palisades system gradually deteriorated with time, so that by the late Qing it was mostly composed of only one levee with willows on top and a moat on the outer side of it.

 There were a number of gates in all three sections of the Willow Palisade, each one garrisoned by a few tens of soldiers.
 The locations of the gates changed sometimes, but their total number stayed at 20 or 21 during most of the Qing era.

 History

-Construction of the western section of the system (separating Liaoning from the Mongol lands in the west) is thought to have started in 1648, just four years after the fall of Beijing to the Manchus, and to have been completed before the end of the Shunzhi era (1644–62).
-The first gate officers were appointed in 1651–54.
-An expansion program, using convict labor, was undertaken in 1676–79, moving sections of the palisades 20-30 li (12–18 km) west, into the Mongol area.
+Construction of the western section of the system (separating Liaoning from the Mongol lands in the west) is thought to have started in 1648, just four years after the fall of Beijing to the Manchus, and to have been completed before the end of the Shunzhi era (1644–1662).
+The first gate officers were appointed in 1651–1654.
+An expansion program, using convict labor, was undertaken in 1676–1679, moving sections of the palisades 20-30 li (12–18 km) west, into the Mongol area.

-The construction of the eastern section of the system (the "Inner Willow Palisade" between Liaoning and the Manchus' Jilin) is thought to have started even before the expansion of Qing rule into the Central Plain, possibly as early as 1638, and was probably completed by 1672.
+The construction of the eastern section of the system (the "Inner Willow Palisade" between Liaoning and the Manchus' Jilin) is thought to have started even before the fall of the Ming dynasty in 1644, possibly as early as 1638, and was probably completed by 1672.